elangovana/PPI-typed-relation-extractor/README.md

     docker run -it -v  lanax/gnormplus
     ```

+4. Download NCBI to Uniprot Id mapping file

+   From https://www.uniprot.org/downloads , download the ID mapping file ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/.
+This contains the ID mapping between UNIPROT and NCBI.
+We need this as GNormplus use NCBI gene id and we need the protein names.
+   The dat file contains three columns, delimited by tab:

+    - UniProtKB-AC
+    - ID_type
+    - ID

+    e.g
+    ```text
+    P43405	DNASU	6850
+    P43405	GeneID	6850
+    P43405	GenomeRNAi	6850
+    A0A024R244	GeneID	6850
+    A0A024R244	GenomeRNAi	6850
+    A0A024R273	GeneID	6850
+    A0A024R273	GenomeRNAi	6850
+    A8K4G2	DNASU	6850
+    ```

 4. Download wordtovec pretrained models (either pubmed+pmc trained or  pubmed+pmc+wikipedia)and convert to text format

     ```bash